M.S. Marine Conservation and Resource Management

 Students may complete a graduate certificate and an internship or capstone but are not required to do so.

-Course work taken towards a graduate certificate may count towards elective and directed studies requirements with approval from the Stokes School of Marine & Environmental Sciences Director or Associate Director.
+Course work taken towards a graduate certificate may count towards elective and directed studies requirements with approval from the Stokes School of Marine & Environmental Sciences Associate Director or Graduate Coordinator.

 ▼ Coursework

-• All students must complete the four (4) courses of the program.
+• All students must complete the core courses of the program.

 • At least two (2) statistics courses are required for the program.

-• If you did not have statistics as an undergraduate, ST 540 or other statistics course approved by the Stokes School of Marine and Environmental Sciences Director or Associate Director must be taken.
+• If you did not have statistics as an undergraduate, ST 540 or other statistics course approved by the Stokes School of Marine and Environmental Sciences Associate Director or Graduate Coordinator must be taken.

 • Two (2) seminar courses are required.

-• The remaining six (6) credit should be met through elective courses that are approved by the Graduate Coordinator.
+• The remaining six (6) credits should be met through elective courses that are approved by the Associate Director or Graduate Coordinator.

 Core Courses